Shelter Dog Meal Donation Count:

 Scott Haiduc is the Director of Publishing for iHeartDogs, iHeartCats and The Hero Company.
 When not working, Scott spends his time on the farm, taking care of his animals and crops.Read more

-Unfortunately, most dog owners don’t think about their dog’s urinary tract health until they are at the vet’s office facing a urinary tract infection (UTI).
-It’s unfortunate because it is actually quite easy to maintain urinary tract health and prevent infections.
+Unfortunately, most dog owners don’t think about their dog’s urinary tract health until their dog has a urinary tract infection (UTI) and is at the vet’s office.
+This is unfortunate because it is actually quite easy to maintain urinary tract health and prevent infections.

 Urinary Tract Illnesses